Market Reports

 BUYER’S MARKET

-The real estate market in Guelph/Eramosa shifted further into buyer’s territory in September, as declining prices paired with rising inventory.
-The median sale price fell 7.83% to $999,999, while the average dropped 10.85% to $1,007,000.
-Sales volume contracted 34.63% to $11.08M, reflecting a 26.67% decline in unit sales to 11 transactions.
-At the same time, new listings surged 66.67% to 65, while expired listings eased 25% to 6.
-With a unit sales-to-listings ratio of just 16.92%, the market remains firmly buyer-leaning, providing purchasers with greater selection and leverage at the negotiation table.
+The real estate market in Guelph/Eramosa saw stronger activity in October, though conditions continued to lean in favour of buyers.
+The median sale price rose 7.8% to $1,195,000, while the average sale price increased 23.83% to $1,560,857.
+Sales volume climbed 85.74% to $32.78M, supported by a 50% increase in unit sales to 21 transactions.
+New listings were up 6.9% to 31, with expired listings holding steady at 6.
+With a unit sales-to-listings ratio of 67.74%, the market remains buyer-leaning overall, providing purchasers with more selection and negotiation flexibility.

 Click Here to Read the Full Guelph/Eramosa Market Report